 Rats’ teeth are designed for gnawing.
 Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

-Rats have 16 teeth: 4 incisors for gnawing, with 2 incisors on the upper jaw and 2 on the bottom jaw.
-Rats also have 12 molars whose function is to break down food into tiny chunks that are easy to swallow.
+Rats have 16 teeth: 4 incisors for gnawing, 2 incisors on the upper jaw, and 2 molars on the bottom jaw.
+They also have 12 molars, which break down food into tiny chunks that are easy to swallow.

 Rats don’t have premolars, as their jaws have a space known as a diastema.

-Gnawing allows rats to keep their teeth sharp and gives the incisors their characteristic curved appearance.
+Gnawing allows rats to keep their teeth sharp and gives incisors a curved appearance.
 Only the outer layer of a rat’s incisors is coated in a hard yellow enamel.

-Therefore, when the rat gnaws, the inside part of their incisors wears away faster than the outside, giving them a curved appearance.
+Therefore, when rats gnaw, the inside of their incisors wears away faster than the outside, giving them a curved appearance.

 Do Rats Have Premolars?

-As mentioned, rats only have 16 teeth, comprised of 4 incisors and 12 molars.
-The incisors are located at the front part of a rat’s mouth, with 2 on each jaw.
-The incisors are primarily used for gnawing.
+As mentioned, rats have only 16 teeth comprising 4 incisors and 12 molars.
+The incisors are located at the front of the mouth, with 2 on each jaw.
+They’re primarily used for gnawing.

 According to the Journal of the American Association of Laboratory Animal Science, rats’ incisors don’t have roots, so they never stop growing.